yuvalabou/spi-vfd-clock/README.md

 The VFD library is a mishmash between [smbaker](https://github.com/sbelectronics) library and the library used by bob [thisoldgeek](https://github.com/thisoldgeek) in his [RPi-boombox](https://github.com/thisoldgeek/RPi-boombox).

-please note that since the NanoPi does not have an RTC it needs to access the internet to update it's internal time.
+Please note that since the NanoPi does not have an RTC it needs to access the internet to update it's internal time.

 ## Notable features: